 Q: How do I get a locker in the Faculty Locker Room?

 A: Faculty athletic lockers are first come, first served.
 In Fremont, you must provide your own lock.
 In Newark, lockers are keyed.

 Lockers are also available for staff and faculty in the Student Locker Room.
 Newark lockers are renewed by email every semester.

 Q: How do I get into the Faculty Locker Room?

-A: On the Fremont campus, contact Chris Warden, Dean of Kinesiology, Athletics, and Newark Campus, for approval for a key.
-On the Newark campus, your mailroom key (NC2311) will open the Faculty Locker Rooms.
+A: On the Fremont campus, contact Chris Warden, Dean of Kinesiology, Athletics, and Broadcasting, for approval for a key.
+On the Newark campus, your mailroom key (Room NC2311) will open the Faculty Locker Rooms.